 A school’s Art in Action Coordinator is the liaison between the school and Art in Action and is typically a parent or teacher with a strong interest in the program.
 The Coordinator organizes the program at his or her school and often recruites a team of docent volunteers at school functions and in the school’s newsletter.
 The volunteers can attend in-person or webinar group trainings to learn how to effectively teach the Art in Action program.

-The annual subscription gives the school the right to use the Art in Action program during the school year for the grade levels and classrooms specified by the school at the beginning of the school year; access to the Online Lessons, group training, workshops, and ongoing school support; the opportunity to purchase custom training, lesson-specific art supplies.
+The annual subscription provides the school with the right to use the Art in Action program during the school year for the grade levels and classrooms specified at purchase or renewal.
+Furthermore, schools receive access to online resources, group training, workshops, ongoing school support, and the opportunity to purchase custom training or lesson-specific art supplies.

 Programs are often funded through the school district, a school’s curriculum budget or through the school’s PTA/PTO.

 Occasionally we receive a grant for a specific purpose, and we then seek schools that qualify.
-You can also apply to be a recipient of the Judy Sleeth Scholarship Fund (contact us for more details).
+You can also apply to be a recipient of the Art in Action Scholarship.
 Many schools also write grants to help fund the program.